exercism/julia/concepts/vector-operations/about.md

 # index with a range
  a[12:2:18]  # => ['L', 'N', 'P, 'R']

- # index with another array
+ # index with another vector
  a[ [1, 3, 5] ]  # => ['A', 'C', 'E']
 ```